C0nw0nk/Garrys-Mod-Anti-Cheat/README.md

 This Anti Cheat is how I like to deal with people and prevent them doing things or bypassing ingame functions with external programs or exploits.

+This will be entirely server sided so in the autorun/server folder (You can't trust a client for anything.)

 It is still in development but I will list below what methods are finished and what I am still working on.

 For a decent Anti wallhack method just put into your servers launch command line "+sv_pure 1"